RejownAhmed/laravel-roles-permissions/README.md

-# Laravel Roles And Permission
+# Laravel Roles And Permissions

 This project implements a simple yet powerful role permission features in Laravel